Transport in Ipswich: Victorian expansion

 The Ipswich wet dock was dug in 1842 to accommodate booming commercial coastal trade.
 The first railway station opened in Ipswich in 1846 providing services to Colchester and London using the Great Eastern Main Line and to Bury St Edmunds using the Ipswich to Ely Line.
 Services to Norwich started in 1849, to Cambridge in 1851 and in 1859 the East Suffolk Line provided services as far as Great Yarmouth.
 The station moved to its current location in 1860.
 The Highway Act 1835 had introduced legislation placed the responsibility of maintenance of roads with the parish surveyor (and also introduced a number of 'rules of the road' such as riding on the left).
 The Ipswich to South Town and Bungay Turnpike trust was wound up in 1872 following the arrival of the railway.
 The new county councils took over responsibility for roads and bridges in 1889 following the Local Government Act 1888.

-The Tramways Act 1870 encouraged the introduction of tramways and a Horse tramway was introduced in 1879; by 1884 there were three route extensions and the fleet consisted of six single deck and two double deck cars hauled by a pool of 18 horses.
+The Tramways Act 1870 (33 & 34 Vict. c.
+78) encouraged the introduction of tramways and a Horse tramway was introduced in 1879; by 1884 there were three route extensions and the fleet consisted of six single deck and two double deck cars hauled by a pool of 18 horses.
 The Public Health Act 1875 required towns to have pavements and street lighting (and also effective sewerage systems).
 The network was compulsorily purchased in 1901 and services stopped in 1903 after which the network we rebuilt as an electric tram network.
 Ipswich Omnibus Service established a horse bus service in 1898 which competed with the horse tramway by offering lower fares.
 The horse buses could not however compete with the electrics trams and ceased operation in 1903 when the trams were introduced.

 The Woolwich Steam Packet Company, later the 'London Steamship Company', operated an excursion steamer service between Ipswich and London from before 1871 until 1887; in 1878 one of their ships, the SS Princess Alice sank with the loss of some 700 lives while on an excursion in the Thames estuary.
 Following the collapse of the 'London Steamship Company' in 1887 the 'London, Woolwich & Clacton-on-Sea Steamboat Company' was formed offering services between London and Clacton; an additional service to Ipswich started in about 1893.
 The Woolwich Belle acted as a feeder service between Ipswich and Clacton from where the London service operated.
 After two changes of ownership and ambitious development of both steamer and on-land leisure facilities offering attractions and services at Walton-on-the-Naze, Felixstowe, Southwold and Great Yarmouth the company was wound up in 1905.